Je0pardy/cloudformazure/README.md

 *delete the infra*
 "terraform destroy"

-*If you would like top deploy Weather Application you should trigger Deploy Weather Project or do this steps manually.*
+*If you would like top deploy Weather Application you should trigger Deploy Weather Project or do this steps manually after getting VM IP and Private key*
 [Deploy Weather Project](https://github.com/Je0pardy/cloudformazure/actions/workflows/output.yml)
+You can get these variables from outputs.tf with command "terraform output vm_ip"
+"terraform output tls_private_key"

 ## Acces Temperature in Grafana
-You need to get Public IP of VM from terraform apply output (there is an outputs.tf file on repo)
+You need to get Public IP of VM, which is desribed above.
-"terraform output vm_ip"

 From web browser VM IP:3000 login Grafana with default password (admin:admin) you can change the password after login.
 There is a predefined Dashboard called as Weather in Estonia(Tallinn) (weatherestonia.json)